willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 **Motion Controllers Troubleshooting Steps:**

 **Step A**: Make sure the motion controllers show up as "Connected".
 "Paired" does not necessarily mean the controllers are connected to the PC.
 Controllers should appear under "Mouse, keyboard & pen" category.
-Motion controllers under "Other devices" have failed pairing process and are not functional.
+Motion controllers under "Other devices" have failed the pairing process and are not functional.

 **Step B**: If you're using an external USB Bluetooth Adapter, make sure it is connected to a USB 2.0 port (black) if available.
 Plug the USB Bluetooth Adapter into a port that is physically separated from:
 * the headset USB connector